emmasarge/art-institute-disco-tech-test/README.md

+# Emma Sargeant | TECH TEST FOR DISCO

+### Live and deployed site

+You can see the final project [here.](https://disco-emma-sargeant.netlify.app/artwork/23700)

+## What I used:

+This site was created with React, Typescript, Redux and Tailwind.css to create a gallery-style project.

+The project is also using React Router for navigating pages.

+---

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).